xederro/OQCSS/Notes/Day 2/Quantum gates and algorithms.md

 encode the problem you want to solve cost function should be the energy of the system since it naturally (Hamiltonian) wants to be in lowest state

+### Classical optimiser
+gradient-based optimiser
+particle swarm based optimiser

+what is variatonal quantum algorithm
+Variational principle

+cost function <p({ti})|H|p({ti})> <- the energy in that state

+### variational quantum eigensolver VQE

+### adiabatic quantum computing
+there are no quantum gates, these are use only to optimize (D-wave), by finding lowest energy of system (cost function) we prepare very simple state, for example all qbits the same, and gradually change the hamiltonian, to the one we care about. doing i very slowly we end up in lowest state of the eigenstate of H1 adiobatic -> slow

+Ht=1-t/T\*H0+t/T\*H1

+### QAOA quantum annealing optimisation algorithm